 - Federal contractors with 50 or more employees that are prime contractors or first-tier subcontractors and have a contract, subcontract, or purchase order amounting to $50,000 or more

-- Financial institutions which are paying or issuing agents for the U.S. Savings Bonds and or savings notes.
+- Financial institutions that are paying or issuing agents for the U.S. Savings Bonds and or savings notes.

 How to File an EEO-1 Report